gameoverhack/ofxOpenNI/README.markdown

 =======================
 The ofxOpenNI module is a wrapper for the openNI + NITE + SensorKinect libraries/middleware for openFrameworks.

-Tested and working on Mac OSX (10.6.7), Linux (Ubuntu 10.10 64 & 32), Windows 7 (VS2010 and Codeblocks)
+Tested and working on Mac OSX (10.6.8), Linux (Ubuntu 10.10 64 & 32), Windows 7 (VS2010 and Codeblocks)

+Latest changes (09/01/20112):
+* Updated to latest drivers (OpenNI 1.5.2.7 unstable, NITE 1.5.2.7 , SensorKinect (Avin) 5.1.0.25) for Mac portable dylibs.
+* Tested with Win32 latest unstable and linux 64 latest unstable drivers and is working (NOTE: Win 7 64 bit users I may need to add a 64 bit version of the lib)…will test soon
+* Added a weird hack to make sure the ofRootPath is set before calling an init on the Context - for some reason on of007 I need to do this?!?
+* Deprecated support for of062 - all example projects are for of007: Xcode, Codeblocks (Win and Linux64), VS2010
+* Fixed a bug in the example where my demo of MaskPixels was making everything go black…for some reason glEnableBlend(GL_DST_COLOR, GL_ZERO) is not behaving like I expect
+* Restructured the examples folder, including going back to having the config folder already in the bin/data/openni path

-Latest changes:
+Previous changes:
 * Updated to latest drivers (OpenNI 1.1.0.41 unstable, NITE 1.3.1.5 , SensorKinect (Avin) 5.0.1.32)
 * Compiled these as portable dylibs for Mac OSX (see NOTE ABOUT PORTABILITY below)
 * Added Codeblocks support for Windows